Skip to main content

 • ObjectivosObjectives

-O1.
-Learning the distinctive characteristics of the main groups of microorganisms; O2.
-Understanding the basics of nutrition, growth, and metabolism of microorganisms; O3.
-Understanding the origin and typology of microorganisms present in soil, air, and water; O4.
-Perception of risks and methods of preventing and controlling microbiological contamination (in general and workplace contexts).
-Skills: C1.
-Recognize microbial diversity; C2.
-Understanding aspects of the interaction of microorganisms with the environment and humans, in order to understand their role in the environmental and health/disease domains; C3.
-Acquire more specific knowledge about the activities and risks associated with microorganisms, and methods of preventing and controlling microbiological contamination that will allow them to interpret future hygiene and safety rules; C4.
-Interpret studies that provide scientific evidence regarding factors involved in the emergence of microbial diseases in humans.
+O1. learning the distinctive characteristics of the main groups of microorganisms; O2. understanding the basic concepts of nutrition, growth, and metabolism of microorganisms; O3. understanding the origin and typology of microorganisms present in soil, air, and water; O4.
+Perceiving risks and ways of preventing and controlling microbiological contamination (in general and work contexts).
+Skills: O5.
+Recognizing microbial diversity; O6.
+Knowing aspects of the interaction of microorganisms with the environment and humans, in order to understand their role in the environmental and health/disease domains; O7. acquire more specific knowledge about activities and risks associated with microorganisms, and ways of preventing and controlling microbiological contamination, enabling them to interpret hygiene and safety rules in the future; O8. interpret studies that provide scientific evidence on factors involved in the emergence of microbial diseases in humans.

 • BibliografiaBibliography